damianhakert/damianhakert.github.io/source/handbook/offboarding/index.html.md

 1. [x] _not relevant, already addressed_ New team member: [Add yourself](https://about.gitlab.com/handbook/general-onboarding/#add-yourself-to-team-page) to the [team page](https://about.gitlab.com/team/)
 1, [x] _not relevant_ New team member: [Download Git](https://docs.gitlab.com/ce/gitlab-basics/start-using-git.html).
 1. [ ] PeopleOps: Remove team member from the [public map](https://sundial.teleport.org/public/groups/Y3IahPR5vYjBpMyU2kZj) of everyone's location via [Sundial](https://about.gitlab.com/handbook/people-operations/#sundial-removal).
-1. [x] _not relevant_ New team member: I verify that the home folder of my hard drive is encrypted (see the [security handbook](https://about.gitlab.com/handbook/security) for help).
+1. [x] _not relevant_ New team member: I verify that the home folder of my hard drive is encrypted (see the [security best practices](https://about.gitlab.com/handbook/security) for help).
 1. [x] _not relevant_ New team member: Comment with a screenshot verifying that your hard drive is encrypted (`Command` + `Shift` + `3` on Mac).
 1. [x] _not relevant_ New team member: Make an improvement to the handbook (something that you wished was there).
 1. [x] _not relevant_ Follow the Git and GitLab course on [Platzi](https://courses.platzi.com/courses/git-gitlab/)